 As I was wrestling with these questions, I was reminded of Jesus’ parable about a mustard seed.

 31 Here is another illustration Jesus used: “The Kingdom of Heaven is like a mustard seed planted in a field.
 32 It is the smallest of all seeds, but it becomes the largest of garden plants; it grows into a tree, and birds come and make nests in its branches.”

 I thought about how all trees start as seeds.
-I have an apple tree in both my front yard and backyard.
-Each year, it grows a little larger, produces even more applies, and each of these apples contain seeds.
+I have apple trees in both my front yard and backyard.
+Each year, they grow a little larger, produce even more apples, and each of these apples contain seeds.
 These seeds all have the potential to become trees.
 There is a multiplying effect.
 It certainly happened with Christianity.
 Jesus came, sowed seeds, and today there are 2.3 billion Christians on the planet.

 I believe this has powerful implications for the work each of us has to do.
 The thing we may have in front of us right now may seem small, but if we do the work to help the seed grow, then it has the potential to blossom into something much bigger.
 I think that one of the reasons a lot of people fail in business has a lot to do with not being patient enough and letting the seed grow at its own pace.
 Sometimes we might want the seed to grow up much faster than it can and start bearing fruit so we can eat from it.
 When it doesn’t, we give up and try a different type of seed putting those same expectations on it.

 Practically, I know that we have to make money to live on each day.
 I think that having a job and starting a side business is one of the best ways to become an entrepreneur.
 In other cases, you may be in a position where your expenses are small or your spouse has a steady income and you can go all in right now.
 Regardless of your situation, I believe that if you just stay the course and keep nurturing the seed patiently, then it can certainly grow in time.